Palm oil business is very profitable in Nigeria because many people use palm oil both domestically and industrially.

 Sourcing for buyers can be tasking, especially if you are new in the business.

-Quality palm oil are in high demand by Nigerians based abroad.
+Quality palm oil is in high demand by Nigerians based abroad.

 Locate these Nigerians or create a means through which these commodities can reach them.